dYdX - Project Breakdown | Revelo Intel

 StarkEx

 The L2 system for v3 was developed in collaboration with Starkware.
-With this transition to an Ethereum layer-2 the goal was to enhance the performance and scalability of the protocol.
+WIth this transition to an Ethereum layer 2 the goal was to enhance the performance and scalability of the protocol.
 StarkEx enables efficient processing and verification of transactions, reducing costs and providing instant finality.

 StarkEx offers two different modes, namely Validium and ZK-Rollup, each with its own trade-offs in terms of cost, trust, and transparency.
 Initially, dYdX did not have strong preferences, but after they considered the implications of cost and transparency, the team opted to use a ZK-Rollup solution and keep the data on-chain.